tiprankstipranks

 Changed

-Our allowance for credit losses may prove to be insufficient to absorb losses in our loan portfolio.
+Our allowance for credit losses may prove to be insufficient to absorb losses in our loan portfolio or may produce volatility in provision expense and earnings.

-We maintain an allowance for credit losses that we believe is a reasonable estimate of the expected losses over the expected life of the loan portfolio based on a CECL model.
-We believe that our allowance for credit losses is maintained at a level adequate to absorb expected losses over the life of the loans in the loan portfolio as of the corresponding balance sheet date.
+We maintain an allowance for credit losses that we believe is a reasonable estimate of the expected losses over the expected life of the loan portfolio based on a CECL model as of the corresponding balance sheet date.
 However, our allowance for credit losses may not be sufficient to cover actual credit losses, and future provision for credit losses could materially affect our operating results.
 The accounting measurements related to the allowance for credit losses require significant estimates which are subject to uncertainty and change related to new information and changing circumstances.
 Management estimates the allowance using relevant available information from both internal and external sources, relating to past events, current conditions and reasonable and supportable forecasts.
 Historical credit loss experience paired with economic forecasts provide the basis for the quantitatively modeled estimation of expected credit losses.
+CECL estimates are sensitive to economic forecast assumptions, including unemployment, interest rates, and property valuations.
+Changes in forecasts may produce volatility in provision expense and earnings.
 We adjust our quantitative model, as necessary, to reflect conditions not already considered by such model.
 Our estimates of the risk of loss and amount of loss on any loan are complicated by the significant uncertainties surrounding our borrowers' abilities to successfully execute their business models through changing economic environments, competitive challenges and other factors.
-Because of the degree of uncertainty and susceptibility of these factors to change, our actual losses may vary from our current estimates.
+Because of the degree of uncertainty with respect to assumptions in our models and susceptibility of these factors to change, our actual losses may vary from our current estimates.
 In addition, bank regulators periodically review our allowance for credit losses and may require us to increase our provision for credit losses or recognize further loan charge-offs.
 The accounting guidance requires banks to record, at the time of origination, credit losses expected throughout the life of the asset on loans, leases and held-to-maturity debt securities.
 Under the CECL model, we are required to use historical information, current conditions and reasonable and supportable forecasts to estimate the expected credit losses.
 If the methodologies and assumptions we use in the CECL model prove to be incorrect, or inadequate, the allowance for credit losses may not be sufficient, resulting in the need for additional allowance for credit losses to be established, which could have a material adverse impact on our financial condition and results of operations.
-We adopted the CECL accounting guidance in 2020 and recognized a one-time cumulative effect adjustment to our allowance for credit losses and retained earnings as of January 1, 2020.
-Concurrent with the enactment of the CARES Act, federal bank regulatory agencies issued an interim final rule that delayed the estimated impact on regulatory capital resulting from the adoption of CECL.
-The interim final rule provided banking organizations that implemented CECL prior to the end of 2020 the option to delay for two years the estimated impact of CECL on regulatory capital relative to regulatory capital determined under the prior incurred loss methodology, followed by a three-year transition period to phase out the aggregate amount of capital benefit provided during the initial two-year delay.
-We adopted CECL in the first quarter of 2020, including the regulatory phase-in.
 As a result of CECL, our financial results may be negatively affected as soon as weak or deteriorating economic conditions are forecasted and alter our expectations for credit losses.
-In 2022, we recorded $6.7 million of provision expense as our loan portfolio grew and the overall duration of the portfolio extended due to rising interest rates.
-In 2023, we recorded $43.1 million of provision expense as our loan portfolio grew, net charge-offs increased and the overall duration of the portfolio extended due to rising interest rates and slower loan prepayments.
-In 2024, we recorded $49.2 million of provision expense as our loan portfolio grew and the overall duration of the portfolio extended due slower loan prepayments.
+In 2025, we recorded $36.5 million of provision expense on loans and leases due to net charge-offs and loan portfolio growth.
 Depending upon future circumstances, as well as broader macroeconomic shifts, we may incur significant provision expense for credit losses in future periods.

 Corporate Activity and Growth1 | 2.4%